Assistant Professor (Non-tenure)

 Ideal candidates for this position will have qualifications and experiences that include:

-A Doctorate in Counselor Education & Supervision from a CACREP Accredited Program with a specialization in mental health counseling, earned prior to the position’s starting date.
+A Doctorate in Counselor Education & Supervision from a CACREP Accredited Program with a specialization in mental health counseling and addictions, earned prior to the position’s starting date.

 A commitment to the preparation of strong mental health counselors, leaders and scholars at both the master’s and doctoral levels.